John Jacob Astor: Legacy

-Astor is buried in Trinity Church Cemetery in Manhattan.
-Many members of his family had joined its congregation, but Astor remained a member of the local German Reformed congregation to his death.
 In the short story Bartleby, the Scrivener, Herman Melville used Astor as a symbol of men who made the earliest fortunes in New York.

 The pair of marble lions that sit by the entrance of the New York Public Library Main Branch at Fifth Avenue and 42nd Street were originally named Leo Astor and Leo Lenox, after Astor and James Lenox, who founded the library from his own collection.
 Next, they were called Lord Astor and Lady Lenox (both lions are males).
 Mayor Fiorello La Guardia renamed them "Patience" and "Fortitude" during the Great Depression.

 The neighborhood of Astoria in Queens, New York City, is named after Astor.

 Astor Place in Manhattan, New York City, was named after Astor, soon after his death.

 The coastal town of Astoria, Oregon, is named after Astor, as well as an elementary school named in his honor.
 The background to the founding of this town is described in Washington Irving's Astoria, a book whose writing was financed by Astor.

 The historic neighborhood of Astor Park in Green Bay, Wisconsin, is named after Astor.
 In 1835, John Jacob Astor founded the Town of Astor in Wisconsin.
 After the Town of Astor was united with the Town of Navarino to form the Borough of Green Bay, one neighborhood was named after him.

 A popular intersection in the inner city of Budapest is named after him, as well as the corresponding metro station, indirectly, through the Grand Budapest Astoria Hotel, which is located there.

 In 1908, when the association football club FC Astoria Walldorf was formed in Astor's birthplace in Germany, the group added "Astoria" to its name in his, and the family's, honor.